 Installing owl boxes can help, to replace what’s been lost.
 But like all bird boxes, you have to know what you’re doing.

-Owl boxes need particular studying, as owls don’t build nests like other birds, and owls also sit on pellets (not straw), so nest boxes could become waterlogged.
+Owls don’t build nests like other birds, and owls also sit on pellets (not straw), so nest boxes could become waterlogged.

-- Barn Owl Trust has good advice, on how to choose, build, buy and site owl boxes, whether you do this indoors (like a barn) or on a tree.
+- Barn Owl Trust has advice on how to choose, build, buy and site owl boxes, whether you do this indoors (like a barn) or on a tree.
+It says the nest box is only as good as the land surrounding it, for natural food.

-- These barn owl nestboxes are designed alongside Barn Owl Trust, to stop owlets falling out, and also protect from bad weather.
+- These barn owl nestboxes are designed alongside Barn Owl Trust, to stop owlets falling out, and protect from bad weather.

 - Safe cleaning is important to stop pellets building up, or owlets could climb out of the box too early.